 My name is Ana Carboni.
 Today I can say that I am first and foremost a cycling advocate.
 I have lived and worked in Brazil, the UK and Uruguay, returning to Niterói, my hometown, in 2014.
 The bicycle has been a means of transportation for me since my early teens.
 And after coming back to Brazil, I have actively participated in cycling promotion, as I believe in the power of the bicycle as a tool to positively transform societies and cities, especially here.
-Currently, I am a member of the Bike Anjo’s network, part of the Deliberative Council of the Brazilian Cyclists’ Union (UCB) and their Public Policies Working Group Coordinator.
+Currently, I am a member of the Bike Anjo’s network and have been elected President of the Brazilian Cyclists’ Union (UCB) in 2019 for a two year mandate (2020-2021).

 How would you describe your mission?

 To promote the use of the bicycle in Niterói, changing the cultural mindset through participation in activities and events, continuing to communicate the social and individual benefits of cycling, educating riders on safe cycling techniques and good road sharing manners to all.

 What are the obstacles and challenges you’re facing in your city?